 A vibrant bouquet of colorful flowers, including zinnias, snapdragons, and other mixed blooms, sits in a clear glass vase on an ornate metal table.
 The background features a sign with partial text reading "Standard Large Medin."
 The scene exudes a fresh, cheerful ambiance.

-Best Companion Plants for Snapdragons: Enhance Your Garden
+Best Companion Plants for Snapdragons

 Since I love to grow a snapdragon garden, there are some annuals and perennial plants that look really good with them and organically keep them healthy.
 Here are some of my favorites to plant with snapdragons.